anon-blue/anon.blue/README.txt

                                  what a fuck, this is a really good one!! ouch! flabergasted man.
-Can I play ?      be a bee? ti think black/yellow yellow black
+Can I play ?      be a bee? ti think black/yellow yellow black isn't it the same as humans? black, white, white and black???